victoriaamarah/Sales-performance-dashboard/README.md

 - **Logistics Impact:** Same Day orders held 12.5% margin vs. Standard Class at 12.1%, yet cost-per-order is 5% higher.

 - **Seasonality:** Monthly peaks: Nov ($352K), Dec ($325K), Sep ($308K).
 Off‑peak Feb lows at $175K.

+## Recommendations
+Based on the findings from this project, the following actions are recommended:

+- **Rethink blanket discounts:** With over 50% of orders including discounts and many of those turning a negative price cuts are doing more harm than good.
+Instead, shift to smart, seasonal or loyalty-based promotions that reward repeat customers and preserve margin.

+- **Lean into Home Office and Corporate segments:** These customer groups consistently deliver stronger profits per order.
+Tailored offers, membership perks, or upsell bundles could encourage more frequent and larger purchases.

+- **Invest in regional outreach:** California, New York, and Texas are clear strongholds.
+Maintain momentum in these states while testing low-cost, localized strategies in underperforming regions like North Dakota or West Virginia.

+- **Simplify the product line:** Technology brings in both volume and margin, while Furniture lags behind.
+Reduce emphasis on low-margin SKUs and focus on bundling bestsellers to improve order size and return.

+- **Rebalance shipping cost vs. experience:** Same Day and First Class delivery modes cut deep into profits.
+To keep them viable, introduce flat-rate fees or only offer them above a set order threshold.

 ## How to Use
 1. Open `Dashboard.xlsx`.